LazaroDamasceno/Medical-Appointments-Management-System/README.md

 For POST, GET, PUT and PATCH methods, the date time format must be `dd/MM/yyyy HH:mm:ss`.

 For the methods `registerPatientController` and `registerPhysicianController`, the date time format must be `dd/MM/yyyy`.

-# API running